rmsk2/pwman/README.md

 variable `PWMANCLIP` to the value you would give to the `-c` option.
 If the `-c` option is present it takes precedence over the value of the environment variable.

+If you set the environment variable `PWMANCHACHA20` to any value then `pwman` will use `ChaCha20Poly1305` instead of AES-256-GCM for en- and decryption of the password data.

 # Building

 There are build scripts `buildall.sh` (for Linux and MacOS) and `buildall.bat` (for Windwos) which allow building the two binaries mentioned